Marketing

 3 min read

-Marketing mix modeling (MMM) is an advanced analytics approach that companies use to better understand how their marketing activities are driving key business outcomes, and more efficiently optimize their marketing spend.
+Marketing mix modeling (MMM) is an advanced analytics approach that companies use to better understand how their marketing efforts are driving key business outcomes, and more efficiently optimize their marketing spend.

-Although data-driven companies understand that a mathematical, data science-driven approach will consistently outperform more simplistic analytics (or worse, gut-driven decisionmaking), traditional MMM approaches possess many limitations that have significantly impeded their adoption by brands.
-A successful MMM model that will generate 15-20% improved ROI requires multi-data source collection, unification, processing, wrangling, modeling and reporting, which can take companies quarters or years to complete.
-As a result, MMM solutions have historically been surface level, manual and onerous (both in terms of long setup times, and cost), which has slowed adoption.
+Although data-driven companies understand that a mathematical, data science approach will consistently outperform more simplistic analytics (or worse, gut decisionmaking), traditional Marketing Mix Modeling approaches possess many limitations that have significantly impeded their adoption by brands.
+A successful Marketing Mix Model that will generate 15-20% improved ROI requires multi-data source collection, unification, processing, wrangling, modeling and reporting, which can take companies quarters or years to complete.
+As a result, Marketing Mix Modeling solutions have historically been surface level, manual and onerous (both in terms of long setup times, and cost), which has slowed adoption.

 Thankfully, analytics operating systems like Redbird are ushering in a new era where MMM workflows can be no-code, automated, always-on, robust and maintained at a lower cost.
 This means companies are able to build and run workflows rapidly, with extensibility into unlimited new data sources and lightning speed.